 Investing In Stocks

-Cash App only has limited investing options, but they do allow you to invest in fractional shares - which is a great way to build a portfolio with just a small amount of cash.
+However, all stocks and ETFs trade commission free.
+And Cash App does allow you to invest in fractional shares which is a great way to build a portfolio with just a small amount of cash.

 Are There Any Fees?